deficollective/defiscan/src/content/protocols/eigenlayer/ethereum.md

 The contract's _Upgradeability_ through the `ProxyAdmin` contract introduces an _Upgradeability_ risk, as the upgrade could potentially modify slashing logic and the slashing accounting and thus lead to _loss of funds_ of _(Re)Stakers_ if the upgrade is malicious or faulty, as the `DelegationManager` contract is informed on suffered slashes by the `AllocationManager` contract.

-Registration and deregistration of _Operators_ from _Operator Sets_, modification of allocations to _Operator Sets_ by _Operators_, slashing by _AVSs_ can be paused by the pausers.
-A pause of deregistration and modification of allocations but not slashing could lead to an unfair situation for _Operators_ and _Stakers_.
+Registration and deregistration of _Operators_ from _Operator Sets_, modification of allocations to _Operator Sets_ by _Operators_, and slashing by _AVSs_ can be paused by the pausers.
+A pause of deregistration and modification of allocations, but not slashing, could lead to an unfair situation for _Operators_ and _Stakers_.

 ![Slashing](../diagrams/eigenlayer-slashing.png)